 The Amazon FBA rules are always changing and expanding.
 That’s why Amazon needs to make sure that every marketplace change is monitored and handled correctly.
-Amazon brought in some changes to their UPC codes in 2016, and since then there were quite a lot of changes to the manufacturer barcodes and the Amazon Barcodes.
+Amazon brought in some changes to their UPC codes 4-5 years ago, and since then there were quite a lot of changes to the manufacturer barcodes and the Amazon Barcodes.

 What is the new UPC policy from Amazon?

 They are stating that they are verifying the UPC information via checking the GS1 database.
 And if the GS1 information is not matching the UPC information, then that will be invalid.
 This is why you have to acquire the UPC directly from GS1, not a third party that sells the UPC licenses.
 Otherwise, your product info might not match the GS1 database, and that can be a problem.
 In fact, many sellers were removed because they have UPS name-checking failures.

 UPC means universal product code, it’s basically a barcode that has 12 digits and it’s read by a scanner in order to identify the product.
 You can also encounter an EAN, which is the same thing for Europe and so on.
 The way you read a barcode will depend on what Amazon barcode type you are dealing with at this time.
 But usually what you will notice is that the UPC will include, in this order, the left guard bars, number system character, manufacturer number, center bars, item number, check digit, and the right-hand guards.
 Amazon FBA Product Barcode requirements as per Amazon Terms of service.

 Simply put, the 12 digits have 2 pieces of info.
 The first part will showcase the name of the product manufacturer.
 The second part will include information about the product.
 The last number is a check digit, which means the integrity of the entire number is assured adequately.
 In fact, the digit is calculated automatically and randomly generated to deliver the right integrity.